kobotoolbox/kobo-install/readme.md

 - Support existing configurations
 - Adds comments in the code
 - Create command line help
+- Refactor Config.run()
 - Tests

 ## Known issues

 - SMTP user is "None" in envfiles when empty
 - script does not work when it's not launched from `kobo-install` repository
+- Sometimes, frontend containers can not communicate with backend containers. `docker-compose down/up` fixes it.